 East Orange is a larger medium-sized city located in the state of New Jersey.
 With a population of 64,949 people and 19 constituent neighborhoods, East Orange is the 14th largest community in New Jersey.

-East Orange is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, East Orange isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in East Orange are a mix of both white- and blue-collar jobs.
 Overall, East Orange is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in East Orange who work in office and administrative support (16.57%), sales jobs (9.82%), and healthcare suport services (8.07%).
+There are especially a lot of people living in East Orange who work in office and administrative support (15.70%), sales jobs (9.97%), and healthcare suport services (8.51%).

-The citizens of East Orange are slightly less educated than the national average of 21.84% for the average city or town: 16.18% of adults in East Orange have a bachelor's degree or advanced degree
+The percentage of adults in East Orange who are college-educated is close to the national average for all communities of 21.84%: 17.16% of the adults in East Orange have a bachelor's degree or advanced degree.

 The most common language spoken in East Orange is English.
 Other important languages spoken here include Spanish and French Creole.